 Since the wedding, we have purchased a house and adopted a couple of cats.
 My son is going into second grade.
 I'm currently pursuing Redken color certification and a cosmetology instructor's license.
 Nick left the university he used to work for and is currently working for a marketing firm.
 We are going into our third year as Old Marrieds, but we've been together for seven years total.

-We've had some interesting discussion on all the attention tattoos can attract, and it reminded me of an ongoing issue I chew over with myself in terms of style and personal expression which is this: if I dress in a way that I know attracts a certain kind of attention, is it fair for me to get impatient when someone is curious about it?
+If I dress in a way that I know attracts a certain kind of attention, is it fair for me to get impatient when someone is curious about it?